Miami Car Accident Lawyers

 But it's not just drivers that are in danger when an accident occurs.
 Florida saw a slight decrease from 2021 to 2022 in pedestrian deaths — 833 to 824 — and yet the state remains in 3rd place across the nation behind only California and Texas.
 While many of these are preventable accidents caused by driver error, some circumstances, such as inclement weather, may not be the fault of anyone in the accident.
 However, full and fair financial compensation can still be pursued.

 Miami Car Accident Lawyers.
 100+ Years' Combined Exp.

-Since 1984, our firm has recovered hundreds of millions on behalf of our clients, many of whom suffered injuries in an auto accident.
-We have regularly obtained $1 million to $15 million on behalf of victims and their loved ones.
+Since 1984, our law firm has recovered hundreds of millions on behalf of our clients, many of whom suffered injuries in an auto accident.
 The day you speak to us, we will launch our own investigation into your circumstances, ensuring you aren't put at a disadvantage by the opposing side.
 We represent clients in Florida as well as nationwide.
 As a small firm with a limited caseload, we are able to devote extensive time and energy to each case.
 However, our size is no indication of our capabilities.
 We have represented clients in the Bahamas, Australia, France, England, Peru, and beyond.

 For a free case evaluation, fill out our online form or call (305) 770-6335.
 Our Miami car accident attorneys are standing by to lay out your legal options and get you started.

 Miami Car Accident FAQ